thindil/nish/CONTRIBUTING.md

 * If possible, subprograms without side effects should be declared as functions.
 * All subprograms must have a corresponding unit test, even if it is a very simple test.
+* All subprograms must have written contracts, even it they are very simple.

 ### Code submission